SMI/SmiServices/src/applications/Applications.IsIdentifiableReviewer/README.md

 Once all 'failures' in a report have been processed and either ignored or a 'report' rule generated you can redact the database.
 This is done by running the application using the `-u` and `-t` flags.

-Since you may have several servers / databases that are processed using this tool, it is nessesary to indicate where UPDATE commands should be run.
+Since you may have several servers / databases that are processed using this tool, it is necessary to indicate where UPDATE commands should be run.
 This is done by putting the connection string in a 'targets' file:

 ```yaml
 - Name: My Server